-That sweltering summer heat is unpleasant for everyone – but, when you're pregnant, it’s all the more uncomfortable.
+That sweltering summer heat is unpleasant for everyone – but, when you're pregnant in summer, it’s all the more uncomfortable.
 Not only do you have to manage staying cool for yourself, but also ensure your little one is safe as those temperatures rise.

 It’s super important to stay adequately hydrated during your pregnancy, and especially when it's hot outside.
 The suggested water intake for pregnant women is approximately 12-13 cups per day, which is calculated on a 2000-calorie diet (1-1.5ml per calorie).
 Water is essential in transporting and delivering key vitamins, minerals and hormones to the placenta.

 Summer heat can also make the following pregnancy symptoms become more apparent: pregnancy fatigue, headaches and swollen feet or ankles i.e. lower body swelling.
 Consuming water-rich foods can help you feel more comfortable.

 Here are 4 tips on adjusting your pregnancy diet for the summer heat:

 1. Foods to avoid when pregnant in the summer: